Does a Polyp Mean Colon Cancer?

 As most colorectal cancer develops from pre-cancerous polyps that start in the colon and rectum lining, there are screening methods used to detect and remove polyps before they become cancerous.
 Screening procedures, like a colonoscopy, have been proven in large population studies to prevent colorectal cancer development and allow already established colorectal cancers to be discovered at much earlier stages.

 Alternatively, stool-based tests have been developed for those unable or unwilling to undergo a colonoscopy to detect the presence of pre-cancerous and cancerous lesions by sending a sample of stool off to be tested in a lab.
 If one of these tests comes back concerning a possible lesion, then a colonoscopy is usually the next step.
+Examples of these stool tests include FIT tests and Cologuard.

 Do young people get colorectal cancer and are there any high-risk groups?